Call4Cloud | MMP-C | Autopilot | Device Preparation

 As shown above, this {8A6E5826-EA01-989D-989D-158EE04D1518} HostingApp, is referring to the dds.microsoft.com (also ztd.dds.microsoft.com) Endpoint/Service.
 We can also spot the same GUID when looking at the IdentityCRL registry key I mentioned

-Please note: This DeviceTicket is, of course, protected by the Data Protection API (DPAPI) so retrieving the SYSTEM token as defaultuser0 could become difficult.
+Please note: This DeviceTicket is, of course, protected by the Data Protection API (DPAPI), so retrieving the SYSTEM token as defaultuser0 could be difficult.

 Just asking.. but did you pay attention in my previous blog when I was showing you the Fiddler Trace I got when the device reached out to login.live.com/deviceaddcredential.srf?
 It showed us the HWDeviceID